Great Eighteen Chorale Preludes: Chorale Preludes BWV 651–668

 The ornate three-part keyboard accompaniment is derived from the opening notes of the hymn and a separate "joy motif" that permeates the piece, exquisitely "winding above and around [the chorale melody] like a luxurious garland of amaranth."
 Only four lines of the cantus firmus are heard in the tenor pedal, the chorale prelude closing with a seemingly timeless bell-like coda over a pedal point, perhaps illustrating the final lines of the hymn, "after death we will be buried deep in the earth; when we have slept, we will be awoken by God."
-In this "bell" coda, the note c1 sharp is heard 7 times consecutively, within a fourth voice, outside of the three accompaniment voices.
+In this "bell" coda, the note D♭5 is heard 7 times consecutively, within a fourth voice, outside of the three accompaniment voices.
 This is indicative of the German funeral bell.